American alligator: Farming

-Today, alligator farming is a large, growing industry in Georgia, Florida, Texas, and Louisiana.
+Alligator farming is a large, growing industry in Georgia, Florida, Texas, and Louisiana.
 These states produce a combined annual total of some 45,000 alligator hides.
 Alligator hides bring good prices, and hides in the 6–7 ft range have sold for $300 each.
 The market for alligator meat is growing, and about 300000 lb of meat are produced annually.
 According to the Florida Department of Agriculture and Consumer Services, raw alligator meat contains 232 cal per 3.2 oz portion, of which 38 cal come from fat.